3 Valuable Construction Contract Services to Help You Boost Profits

 In the construction industry, contracts are king, so it’s imperative that all contractors approach new contracts with caution and skepticism.
 The last thing you want to do is find yourself locked into contractual obligations that threaten to overturn your business, but that is exactly what can happen when you blindly sign on the dotted line without first consulting a Charlotte construction lawyer.

-In this brief article, we will discuss three valuable construction contract services offered by Cotney Construction Law.
+In this brief article, we will discuss three valuable construction contract services offered by Cotney Attorneys & Consultants.
 These services are intended to prevent contract-related disputes from escalating while simultaneously boosting your profits.
 A poorly written contract could require you to pay out of pocket for work that falls outside the scope of work or contribute additional time to a project that has fallen behind as the result of an owner’s negligence.
 Don’t let this happen to your business, consult a Charlotte construction attorney today for assistance with contract review, drafting, and negotiation.

 There’s nothing more dangerous than a poorly written contract, especially when an owner tries to rely on boilerplate contracts that offer very few protections to either party.
 These types of contracts might be effective for getting a project going, but they can’t account for the specific needs of your business.
 Fortunately, an attorney from our Charlotte construction law firm can draft a new contract that protects your interests and gives the owner a reason to work with you time and time again.